 Why should you bother with goal setting at all?
 Wouldn’t it be more convenient to just get on with your daily objectives, follow a dream or vision, and let life take you wherever?

-Well, if that’s what you want to do in your life, go ahead, but if you actually want to tick off things from your list of goals to achieve, goal setting is necessary.
+While that road can feel exciting and spontaneous, if you actually want to tick off things from your list of goals to achieve, learning how to set goals is necessary.

 Goal setting is important to shift your focus, boost your motivation, and give you a sense of direction.
 Without formally defining a particular aim that you want to reach, you won’t be able to keep your objectives in line.

-Hence, this one tiny step can end up saving you a lot of hassle and time while also encouraging your productivity in the right regard.
+Hence, this one tiny step can end up saving you a lot of hassle and time while also encouraging your productivity.

 Types of Goals

-Before we move onto the technique of setting effective goals, we need to first take a look at all types of goals.
+Before we move onto the technique of setting effective goals, we need to first take a look at all types of goals in this goal setting guide.

-These categories will not just help you brainstorm new goals for yourself, but it will also guide you to list down goals in the right way.
+These categories will not just help you brainstorm new one for yourself, but it will also guide you to list them down in the right way.

 One of the two broad categories of goals is based on time.
 These goals define how far in the future you want to achieve them.